giorgioroffo/large_language_models_open_suite/README.md

 Overall, this script illustrates how to leverage FAISS and llama_index for creating, storing, and querying a vector-based index, which is useful in various applications such as information retrieval, recommendation systems, and more.

-## Multi-Modal Retrieval using GPT text embedding and CLIP image embedding for Wikipedia Articles
+## LLMSuite-Demo 2: Multi-Modal Retrieval using GPT text embedding and CLIP image embedding for Wikipedia Articles
 In *demo_RAG_llama_index.py* we show how to build a Multi-Modal retrieval system using LlamaIndex.
 Wikipedia Text embedding index: Generate GPT text embeddings from OpenAI for texts  Wikipedia Images embedding index: CLIP embeddings from OpenAI for images.